Planning Sustainable Places

 Vibrant Success Stories 2025

-Please join us to celebrate local Vibrant Success Stories on December 5.
-MARC will recognize projects funded through the Planning Sustainable Places (PSP) program that have successfully advanced integrated transportation, land use and environmental planning at the local level.
-PSP projects support vibrant places, connected places, and green places
+Please join us to celebrate local Vibrant Success Stories on Dec.
+5. MARC will recognize projects funded through the PSP program that have successfully advanced integrated transportation, land use and environmental planning at the local level.
+PSP projects support vibrant places, connected places and green places.

 Aerial view of downtown Olathe along Kansas Avenue, with diagonal parking and bump-outs that narrow the road